 Location, Location, Location!: Go on a sweet trip to a location they might be interested in.
 It’s no secret that people generally become enthused about flying once they realize the freedom and access they have to nearby locations.
 I live in Northern Nevada and the west coast is chock-full of great destinations to take people who are a little trepidatious about flying.

 No biggie, I let the allure of going with me to hike the black sand beaches of “The Lost Coast of California” do the convincing.
 Or how about a trip to Napa Valley with me?
+(Click here for a great, comprehensive guide to Napa Valley.)
 Once the person experiences the destination aspect of flight, they sometimes find it in themselves to overcome their fear of flying.
 Slowly but surely they will become familiar with the process and it may just open the door to becoming certified themselves some day.

 Flying with Family – Idea #4